dkriegner/xrayutilities/doc/source/examples.rst

 Examples
 ========

 In the following a few code-snippets are shown which should help you getting started with *xrayutilities*.
 Not all of the codes shown in the following will be run-able as stand-alone script.
-For fully running scripts look in the ``examples`` directory in the download found `here <https://sourceforge.net/projects/xrayutilities>`_.
+For fully running scripts look in the `examples <https://github.com/dkriegner/xrayutilities/tree/master/examples>`_ directory in the download found `here <https://sourceforge.net/projects/xrayutilities>`_.

 Reading data from data files
 ----------------------------

-The ``io`` submodule provides classes for reading x-ray diffraction data in various formats.
+The :mod:`~xrayutilities.io` submodule provides classes for reading x-ray diffraction data in various formats.
 In the following few examples are given.

 Reading SPEC files